A Modern Biosecurity System

 Biosecurity legislation page.

-The Biosecurity Act sets up new requirements and regulatory powers that will affect how the department manages the biosecurity risks associated with goods, people and conveyances entering Australia.
-Some changes will be more noticeable, while others will happen behind the scenes.
+The Biosecurity Act established requirements and regulatory powers that affect how the department manages the biosecurity risks associated with goods, people and conveyances entering Australia.

 Introduction to the Biosecurity Act Interactive Learning tool to gain an overview of the Biosecurity Act, including key roles and powers, new terminology, where the Act applies and who will be affected.
 Or, read through the

 understand the Biosecurity Act page to gain a better understanding of the key themes of change.

 Stage 2 of the program includes implementing the delayed, transitional and phased legislative provisions for: